 Fairview Park was developed in 1945 by the Monongahela Valley Sunday School Association — a group of African-American churches from Westmoreland and Allegheny counties.
-At a time, when segregation restricted access to other public amusement parks, Fairview Park was a place the African-American community could call its own.by regional African-American church groups as an alternative to the local amusement parks that excluded them.
+At a time when segregation restricted access to other public amusement parks, Fairview Park was a place the African-American community could call its own.
 At one point, the park had a roller coaster, a merry-go-round, a skating rink, a swimming pool, softball fields, swings, see-saws, a sandbox, a petting zoo and hot-air balloon rides.

 As of February 2011, Fairview Park received recognition on the National Register of Historic Places.
 Today, Fairview Park is still a magnificent family oriented locale for both private and public gatherings and events.
-Each year the Board of Trustees holds Historic Fairview Park’s Family Fun Day, an event open to all, the third Saturday of each August.
+Each year the Fairview Park Association holds their Annual Picnic, an event open to all on the third Saturday of August.